Supra HF100 HDMI Digital Video cables

 HD box as well as the new generation of Freesat

-Freeview HD bozxes will become available, but OFCOM only seems to want 4 HD channels
+but OFCOM only seems to want 4 HD channels to be broadcast.....so

-to be broadcast.....so for a great HD TV broadcast, your best bet is via one of
+for a great HD TV broadcast, your best bet is via one of the satellite

-Playstation 3 will sport a HDMI socket, but won't be supplied with the
+Playstation 3 has a HDMI socket, and likewise, the Microsoft

-XBox 360 Elite DOES support HD at 1080p, via a HDMI socket on the rear
+XBox 360 Elite supports HD at 1080p, via a HDMI socket

 HDMI v1.2 specifications: